ninewise/dissertation/frag-gene-scan/chapter.md

 ## Performance on complete genomes

-Originally meant for detecting fragmented genes in short metagenomics reads, FragGeneScan had a feature added in 1.16 to allow predicting genes from contigs.
+Originally intended for detecting fragmented genes in short metagenomics reads, FragGeneScan had a feature added in 1.16 to allow predicting genes from contigs.
 This feature consists of an additional training set (called "complete") and a flag which triggers alternative behaviour